Pakistan Entry Requirements

 Restricted Items

-- Professional camera/video equipment - May require temporary import permit or carnet for commercial use
+- Professional broadcasting and transmission equipment — may require import permit and declaration

 Health Requirements